The 1975 model Kawasaki Z1B was first produced in June of 1974.

 Above: U.S. specification Z1B in Candy Super Red with optional twin front disc brakes.

-Below: U.S. specification Z1B in Candy Tone Blue.
+Below: U.S. specification Z1B in Candy Super Blue.

 A broad gold stripe, with a thin white stripe above it, ran along the bottom of the